kailinxGitHub/kailinxGitHub/README.md

-### Hi there 👋
+### Welcome To My Profile! 👋
+I'm a rising Freshman at _Northeastern University_!

+I'm doing the Computer Science and Mathematics combined major at the Khoury College of Computer Sciences and College of Science.

-👋 Hey there!
-I'm a rising Freshman at Northeastern University Khoury College of Computer Sciences, eager to embark on an exciting academic journey to deepen my knowledge of computer science and related fields. 💻🚀
+I'm eager to embark on an exciting academic journey. 💻 but am definitely not scared of what's coming. 🚀

 I'm passionate about exploring new things while connecting my interests and passions, from computer hardware and software to blending technology and entrepreneurship.🌟👨‍💼

-And hey, the most important lesson I've learned is to never stay in one place!
-I love intellectual exploration and, let's be honest, who doesn't enjoy a bit of physical travel too? 😄✈️